Eat What You Love, Love What You Eat

-Michelle is the award-winning author of “Eat What You Love, Love What You Eat: How to Break Your Eat-Repent-Repeat Cycle,” “Eat What You Love, Love What You Eat for Binge Eating,” “Eat What You Love, Love What You Eat with Diabetes,” and “Am I Hungry?
+Michelle is the award-winning author of “Eat What You Love, Love What You Eat: A Mindful Eating Program to Break Your Eat-Repent-Repeat Cycle,” “Eat What You Love, Love What You Eat for Binge Eating,” “Eat What You Love, Love What You Eat with Diabetes,” and “Am I Hungry?
 Mindful Eating Program for Bariatric Surgery.”

 As an inspirational speaker and author, Michelle’s passion, insight, and humor stem from her own personal struggles with food.
 Michelle shares her compelling message and constructive keynotes with audiences around the world.
 Her goal is to empower individuals to resolve mindless and emotional eating to live the vibrant life they crave.